-- ▶ Any facility built before March 15, 2012, will need to have altered areas brought into conformance with the current standard when the alterations are made. - ▶ All newly constructed or altered state and local government facilities must comply with the 2010 ADA Standards and Title II and Title III regulations If the start date for construction was on or after March 15, 2012. - ▶ Before that date, the 1991 Standards (without the elevator exemption), the Uniform Federal Accessibility Guidelines, or the 2010 ADA Standards may be used for such projects when the start of construction commences on or after September 15, 2010.
+- Any facility built before March 15, 2012, will need to have altered areas brought into conformance with the current standard when the alterations are made. - All newly constructed or altered state and local government facilities must comply with the 2010 ADA Standards and Title II and Title III regulations If the start date for construction was on or after March 15, 2012. - Before that date, the 1991 Standards (without the elevator exemption), the Uniform Federal Accessibility Guidelines, or the 2010 ADA Standards may be used for such projects when the start of construction commences on or after September 15, 2010.

 The most recent standards are the 2010 ADA Standards, which set the minimum requirements - both scoping and technical - for newly designed and constructed or altered state and local government facilities, public accommodations, and commercial facilities to be readily accessible to and usable by individuals with disabilities.
 These standards are effectuated from the 28 Code of Federal Regulations (CFR) 35.151 and the 2004 Americans with Disabilities Act Accessibility Guidelines (ADAAG).
-However, the FHWA and DOJ recommend using the public rights-of-way accessibility guidelines (PROWAG) for designing facilities within the public rights-of-way as a best practice.
+However, the FHWA and DOJ recommend using the public rights-of-way accessibility guidelines (PROWAG) for designing facilities within the public rights-of-way as a best practice until it is adopted at the federal level.
 The Manual on Uniform Traffic Control Devices (MUTCD) is also incorporated by reference within the 2011 PROWAG.

-Metro has officially adopted the 2023 final PROWAG as is now recognized as the new ADA enforceable standards to the US Department of Transportation, which means it is now a legally binding document for all Metro projects that fall within public rights-of-way.
+Metro has officially adopted PROWAG, which means it is now a legally binding document for all Metro projects that fall within public rights-of-way.
 This applies regardless of whether the document has been adopted by the state or federal level.
 In areas that are not considered public rights-of-way, Metro facilities must comply with the 2010 ADA Standards.